-The Plan held 13,643 shares of SPS common stock, the sponsoring employer, valued at \$1.1 million at December 31, 2018.
-There was no Company common stock held as of December 31, 2017.
-No dividends were declared on the Company common stock as of December 31, 2018.
+The Plan held 47,552 shares and 27,285 shares of common stock of the Company, the sponsoring employer, valued at \$2.6 million and \$1.1 million at December 31, 2019 and 2018, respectively, as adjusted to reflect the two-for-one stock split effective August 22, 2019.
 The investment and transactions in this investment qualify as party-in-interest transactions which are exempt from the prohibited transaction rules of ERISA.